m5stack/m5-docs/docs/en/unit/ameter.md

  ## Measurement Range Gain Setting

-**Different range resolution is different, the error value of the result is different, please set the appropriate range according to the needs.Do not write EEPROM.If you really want to save the custom calibration values to EEPROM，Using the following statement, the factory data will be lost once written**
+**There are different range of resolutions, the % of error values for each result might be different as well. please set the appropriate range according to the application needs in order to maximize the accuracy.
+Do not write the values into the EEPROM, If you'd like to save the custom calibration values to EEPROM，Using the following example, the factory data will be lost (overwritten)**

 ```Arduino